ucsffrancislab/genomics/data/20200720-TCGA-GBMLGG-RNA_bam/20240424-REdiscoverTE/README.md

 Split things up.
-Each takes about an hour.
+Each takes about a minute!
 ```

 \rm commands